 About STG Design

 Founded in 1976, STG Design is a leading firm with an integrated approach to architecture, interior design, and planning.
-Now also in Houston and Nashville, the firm’s Austin office is led by Principal Jim Susman.
-Experience with both local and international projects, the staff is committed to successful planning and responsible design solutions.
-The firm has received numerous awards, including the Society of American Registered Architects’ Design Honor Award for Adaptive Reuse (2017), AIA Austin’s Design Award (2017), and selection as the No. 4 Top Architecture Firm and the No. 1 Top Commercial Interior Design Firm by the Austin Business Journal (2017).
-The firm’s work has appeared in several publications, such as Architectural Record, Building Design + Construction, and Interior Design magazine, amongst others.
+The firm has branches in Houston and Nashville, as well as an Austin office led by Principal Jim Susman.
+The staff is committed to successful planning and responsible design, equipped with vast experience in both local and international projects.
+The studio has received numerous awards, including the 2017 Society of American Registered Architects’ Design Honor Award for Adaptive Reuse, AIA Austin’s 2017 Design Award, and a spot as the No. 4 Top Architecture Firm and the No. 1 Top Commercial Interior Design Firm in the Austin Business Journal’s 2017 rankings.
+The firm’s work has appeared in several publications such as Architectural Record, Building Design + Construction, and Interior Design Magazine, among others.

-An excellent example of STG’s office design work is the Austin Board of Realtors (ABoR) Headquarters.
-The headquarters are also meant to be a meeting place for members.
-The LEED Gold-certified, three-story building was designed over three levels of parking structure to best minimize site impact, in addition to maximizing site views.
-The 34k-square-foot building incorporates many sustainable elements, such as solar power and a bio-filtration pond.
+An excellent example of STG’s office design work is the Austin Board of Realtors (ABoR) headquarters.
+The three-story building is LEED Gold-certified, designed with over three levels of parking to best minimize site impact and maximize site views.
+The 34,000 square feet building incorporates many sustainable elements such as solar-powered panels and a bio-filtration pond.
 Some parts of the site have been rehabilitated with native, low-water vegetation.
 STG also provided the design for the Texas Association of School Boards.
-The 148k-square-foot building features simple stonework on the exterior.
-Orange accents, such as chairs, desks, and even pillar accent sides make the reception area a warm and spirited space.
-The orange- and brown-toned exterior brick makes small appearances in the interior decor, further fusing the design.
+The 148,000 square feet building features simple stonework on the exterior design.
+Orange accents in chairs, desks, and pillars make the reception area a warm and spirited space.
+The orange and brown-toned bricks on the exterior walls make small appearances in the interior decor, forming a cohesive aesthetic.
 Plenty of windows were added to give as much natural light as possible.